smucclaw/eu-ai-act/act.md

 *Obligations of distributors, importers, users or any other third-party*

-1. Any distributor, importer, user or other third-party shall be considered a provider for the purposes of this Regulation and shall be subject to the obligations of the provider under Article 16, in any of the following circumstances:
+1. Any distributor, importer, user or other third-party shall be considered a provider of high-risk AI system and shall be subject to the obligations of the provider under Article 16, in any of the following circumstances:

     a.  they place on the market or put into service a high-risk AI system under their name or trademark;

     b.  they modify the intended purpose of a high-risk AI system already placed on the market or put into service;

-    c.  they make a substantial modification to the high-risk AI system.
+    c.  they make a substantial modification to the high-risk AI system.;

+    d.  they modify the intendent purpose of an AI system which is not high-risk and is already placed on the market or put ito service, in a way which makes the modified system a high-risk AI system.

 2. Where the circumstances referred to in paragraph 1, point (b) or (c), occur, the provider that initially placed the high-risk AI system on the market or put it into service shall no longer be considered a provider for the purposes of this Regulation.